ballerina-platform/ballerina-dev-website/learn/guides/asyncapi-tool.md

 ---
 layout: ballerina-asyncapi-support-left-nav-pages-swanlake
 title: AsyncAPI tool
-description: Check out how the Ballerina AsyncAPI tooling makes it easy for you to start developing a service documented in an AsyncAPI contract.
+description: Check out how the Ballerina AsyncAPI tool makes it easy for you to start developing a service documented in an AsyncAPI contract.
 keywords: ballerina, programming language, asyncapi, contract
 permalink: /learn/asyncapi-tool/
 active: asyncapi-tool